jFiedler24/car-simulator/howto/HACKME.md

 2. Enter the directory of the cloned repository in the bash and type `make`.
 If the `make` command finish successfully: Lucky you!
 Go grab a beer, celebrate your victory and proceed further with step 3.

+Also Check `git status` and install the latest kernel versions with the following steps:
+	2.1. `cd can-isotp-master` and install newest kernel version with `sudo apt-get install raspberrypi-kernel-headers` 2.2. `cd ./can-isotp` and `make`.
+If the `make` command finish successfully go to step 3.

 Otherwise, if there is an error and make mumbles something about `error: to few arguments to function 'can_rx_register'` than:

 * Open the file `~/can-isotp/net/can/isotp.c`